DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Packages and ASTSA

 At this point, you should have R (or RStudio) up and running.
 The capabilities of R are extended through packages.
 R comes with  a number of preloaded packages that are available immediately.
 There are base packages that install with R and load automatically.
 Then there are priority packages that are installed with R but not loaded automatically.
 Finally, there are  user-created packages that must be installed and loaded into R before use.
 If you are using RStudio, there is a _Packages_ tab to help you manage your packages.

 Most packages can be obtained from CRAN and its mirrors.  _The package used extensively in the text is `astsa` (Applied Statistical Time Series Analysis)_.
 If you are using RStudio, then use  _Install_ from the _Packages_ tab.
 If asked to choose a repository, select _0-Cloud_, the first choice, and that will find your closest repository.
 Get it now:

 - __Exercise:__ Install  `astsa`
 - _Solution:_ Issue the command: `install.packages('astsa')`

  The latest version of `astsa`  will  always be   available from GitHub.
- More information may be found at [GitHub](https://github.com/nickpoison/astsa/blob/master/NEWS.md).
+ More information may be found at [ASTSA NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md).

-To use a package you have to load it after starting R, for example:
+Except for base packages, to use a package you have to load it after starting R, for example:
 ```r
 library(astsa)
 ```